 A brutal love letter to 1950’s Los Angeles, this gripping film, starring Kevin Spacey, Russell Crowe, Guy Pearce and Kim Basinger filmed several pivotal scenes in downtown LA, including City Hall, the Pacific Electric Building and the location of the Nite Owl Diner.
-It’s also shines a light on corruption at the L.A.P.D., which in those days was rife, opening with the real-life ‘Bloody Christmas’ scandal of 1951.
+L.A.
+Confidential also shines a light on corruption at the L.A.P.D., which was rife in those days, opening with the real-life ‘Bloody Christmas’ scandal of 1951.
 Hush hush!